FAQ's - Your Frequently Asked Questions

 Almost all of the scheme area is within the ownership of Salisbury City Council or Wiltshire Council who are partners on this project.
 All affected landowners are aware of the works.

 As part of the scheme a large number of new trees will be planted - six times more than are removed.
 These will be a mixture of local species and sizes, including a number of larger specimen trees.
-Where possible, replacement planting will happen in winter 2022/early spring 2022.
-The majority of new tree planting will happen in next winter 2022/2023.
+The majority of new tree planting will happen in the winter months.
 It is best practice to plant trees outside the growing season as they will establish better, and be more likely to thrive and grow into stronger mature trees.
+There is period of maintenance and trees that have not established will be replaced.

 The works are timed to minimise negative impacts on ecology.
 Before the works start additional surveys are undertaken to confirm that there are no bat roosts within the trees.
 The works on scheme will be supervised by an ecologist at all times.